ethereum-optimism/optimism/components/rollup_node/p2p_interface.md

 - chain ID (`varint`)
 - fork ID (`varint`)

-Note that DiscV5 is a shared DHT: the L1 consensus and execution nodes, as well as testnet nodes, and even external IOT nodes, all communicate records in this large common DHT.
+Note that DiscV5 is a shared DHT (Distributed Hash Table): the L1 consensus and execution nodes, as well as testnet nodes, and even external IOT nodes, all communicate records in this large common DHT.
+This makes it more difficult to censor the discovery of node records.

 The discovery process in Optimism is a pipeline of node records:
-1. Fill the table with `FINDNODES` if necessary
+1. Fill the table with `FINDNODES` if necessary (Performed by Discv5 library)
-2. Pull additional records with searches to random Node IDs if necessary
+2. Pull additional records with searches to random Node IDs if necessary (e.g. iterate [`RandomNodes()`][discv5-random-nodes] in Go implementation)
 3. Pull records from the DiscV5 module when looking for peers
 4. Check if the record contains the `optimism` entry, verify it matches the chain ID and current or future fork number
 5. If not already connected, and not recently disconnected or put on deny-list, attempt to dial.